ZBW-P/MLOP-Med_Image_Pred/README.md

 - **Centralize Data Storage:**
   Store the collected chest X-ray images in a clear and organized library on persistent storage.
 The data will be segmented into three zipped folders (`train`, `test`, and `val`), ensuring that all training, evaluation, and testing sets are easily accessible to our system.

-- **Custom ViT Model for Image Classification:**
-  - **Training:**
-    The images in the `train` folder will be used to train our custom Vision Transformer (ViT) model for medical image classification.
-This model is designed to accurately classify chest X-rays into clinically relevant categories.
-  - **Evaluation:**
-    The `test` and `val` sets will be used to evaluate the model’s performance during training.
-We will monitor key metrics such as accuracy, loss, and inference latency.
-  - **Re-Training:**
+- **Model training and evaluation:**
-    Our training pipeline will support continuous re-training on new or updated data to ensure the model remains current and adapts to evolving clinical requirements.
+  We will train a custom Vision Transformer (ViT) model on chest X-ray images for accurate medical image classification.
+A LitGPT-derived LLM will be employed to generate diagnostic derivations and actionable recommendations based on the outputs of the ViT model.
+Our training pipeline will support continuous training, evaluation, and re-training on new or updated data to ensure that both models remain current and adapt to evolving clinical requirements.

-- **LLM for Diagnostic Derivation (Based on LitGPT):**
-  - **Integration:**
-    In parallel, we will integrate an LLM derived from LitGPT into our system.
-This model will process the outputs of our ViT-based image classifier to provide diagnostic derivations and actionable recommendations.
-  - **Fine-Tuning:**
-    We will fine-tune the LitGPT-derived model on domain-specific data, ensuring that its outputs are aligned with clinical insights and the context of medical imaging.
-  - **Evaluation and Monitoring:**
-    This LLM will be continuously evaluated for the quality of its diagnostic outputs.
-Its performance will be monitored and updated as part of our overall model service, ensuring reliable derivation of diagnoses and recommendations.

 - **Integration with Our Pipeline and Device Infrastructure:**
   Use Python scripts to read and preprocess images from the persistent storage.
 These scripts will run on dedicated devices (e.g., GPU-enabled servers) that are integrated into our Docker-based ML operations system.
 The images will be resized and formatted as needed based on our model requirements, ensuring that data is properly prepared for ingestion into our training pipeline.